IsaacLouzeiro/spotify-vue-clone/README.md

 ### -- About

-####  Spotify Web Audio Player in Vue Js, created to practice my abilities.
+####  Spotify Web Audio Player clone in Vue Js, created to practice my abilities.

 ### -- Technologies